>> Selection process "EU’s Shifting Borders- Scrutinizing Externalization of Migration Management and International Protection Responsibilities"

 We do not require certified documentation at the application stage.

-However, if it is not evident from the application that the mobility criterion is met, please include an explanation as part of your application, including your country of residence up to 30 September 2019.
+However, if it is not evident from the application that the mobility criterion is met, please include an explanation as part of your application, including your country of residence up to the end of the call date.
 We will only consider candidates who can demonstrate that they fulfill the criteria.

-Before contract signature, the recruited candidates will have to document that the mobility criteria is met by providing documented evidence that they have not resided more than 12 months in the Netherlands between 30 September 2016 - 30 September 2019.
+Before contract signature, the recruited candidates will have to document that the mobility criteria is met by providing documented evidence that they have not resided more than 12 months in the Netherlands in the three years preceding the end of the call date.

 5. Terminology PhD candidate - ESR